 At the time, I was working as an automation engineer at a large pharma tech company in Central Europe.
-Funny enough, I believe Craig had resigned from almost the exact same job as I did not much earlier.
+Funny enough, I believe Craig had resigned from a similar job not much earlier.
 I’ll have to ask him to confirm that, but I remember speaking about this in particular.
 Now, at no point was I not passionate about my work.
 The thing that really drove a steak through my heart was how depressed it was making me, and how little leverage I had to make a change within the context of that environment, an environment that along with my original colleagues I had come to really appreciate.

 At the end of the day, however, my company shit the bed.
 I was promised a lot in terms of growth opportunity.
 I surpassed every expectation.
 I was promoted immediately after my first year.
 And that was not merely a pay raise.
 I bled for that job and got nothing in return.

 It all came down to the impudence of one evergreen middle manager who decided he would undermine me at his every whim.
 Why did they hire this guy just as I was starting to put together one of the finest software teams in the city?
 I still wonder.
 Unfortunately, this part of Europe is somewhat known for its nepotism and shady dealings.
 I won’t get into the details because it wasn’t pretty.
-I wasn’t the only one to resign overnight; let’s just say that I gave everything I had and as a result I got fucked really hard.
+I wasn’t the only one to resign overnight; three of my colleagues left on bad terms as well.
+Let’s just say that we gave everything we had and as a result got fucked really hard.
 Yeah, it was rough, but I wasn’t totally disparaged.
 As my grandfather would say: